How to Choose a Men's Water Polo Suit

-Men's water polo suits look like normal swim briefs, but there are a few design feature that set them apart from regular lap swimming suits.
-Stronger fabric, reinforced seams, and slightly different cuts all make men's water polo suits more appropriate for a rough game of water polo.
+Men's water polo suits look similar normal swim briefs, but there are a few design feature that set them apart.
+Stronger fabric, reinforced seams, and slightly different cuts make men's water polo suits more appropriate for a rough game of water polo.
 This guide explains what to look for when choosing a water polo suit.

-The cut of men's water polo suits is a bit more generous on the sides than regular lap swimming suits.
-Although they have the same basic silhouette as swim briefs (commonly called "Speedos," regardless of brand), the slightly wider sides are more difficult to use as handholds during games.
+The cut of men's water polo suits is a bit less generous on the sides than regular lap swimming suits and it made with thicker seams, hems, and fabric for comfort and durability.
+Commonly called "Speedos," regardless of brand, the thicker design of the sides is more difficult to use as handholds during games.

 Water Polo Suit Fabric